 - A conditional-use permit,

 - A planned unit development permit,

-- Other discretionary, local-government review or approval that would constitute a "project" as defined by CEQA (Public Resources Code section 21100).
+- Other discretionary, local-government review or approval that would constitute a "project" as

+defined by the California Environmental Quality Act (CEQA) (Public Resources Code section

+21100).

 A by-right approval process does not preclude local planning agencies from imposing design review standards.
 However, the review and approval process must remain ministerial and the design review must not constitute a "project" as defined in Public Resources Code section 21100.